cjgunase/pandoc_resume/resume.md

 Technical Experience and Course work
 --------------------
+Data Science
-Predictive Modelling Fall 2014
+:   Applied Predictive Modelling Fall 2014
-:   Optical Character recognision

-Data Science Fall 2014
+: Introduction to Data Science Fall 2014
-:   Keosera Document solutions Big Data Project

-Data Mining Spring 2015 Group Project
+Data Mining
 :   For items which don't have a clear time ordering, a definition
     list can be used to have named items.